-7. Defined Benefit Pension Plans:
+8. Defined Benefit Pension Plans:

-A. School Employees Retirement System
+a.
+School Employees Retirement System

 Plan Description - The School contributes to the School Employees Retirement System of Ohio (SERS), a cost-sharing multiple employer defined benefit pension plan.
-SERS provides retirement, disability, survivor benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
+SERS provides retirement and disability, and survivor benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Authority to establish and amend benefits is provided by state statute per Chapter 3309 of the Ohio Revised Code.
 The School Employees Retirement System issues a publicly available, stand-alone financial report that includes financial statements and required supplementary information.
 That report can be obtained on SERS' website at www.ohsers.org under Employer/Audit Resources.

 Funding Policy - Plan members are required to contribute 10% of their annual covered salary and the School is required to contribute 14% of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended, up to statutory maximum amounts, by the SERS' Retirement Board.
 The Retirement Board acting with the advice of the actuary, allocates the employer contribution rate among four of the funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund) of the System.
-For the fiscal year ended June 30, 2012, the allocation to pension and death benefits is 12.70%.
+For fiscal year ending June 30, 2012, the allocation to pension and death benefits is 12.70%.
 The remaining 1.30% of the 14% employer contribution rate is allocated to the Health Care and Medicare B Funds.
-The School's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2012 and 2011 were \$18,501 and \$8,018, respectively.
-The entire amount has been contributed for fiscal year 2011.
-For fiscal year 2012, the School has contributed 80% of the required amount.
+The School's required contributions for pension obligations to SERS for the fiscal year ended June 30, 2012 was \$34,416.
+For fiscal year 2012, the School has contributed 79% of the required amount.
 The unpaid contribution has been recorded as a liability.

-B. State Teachers Retirement System
+b.
+State Teachers Retirement System